cobra-language/cobra/README.md

 ## Cobra

 Cobra is a high-level statically typed programming language, it's a variant and subset of [TypeScript ](https://www.typescriptlang.org/), it's mainly used for Mobile App cross-platform dynamic scenarios.
-It can be run in two ways, one is to interprete and execute bytecode, and the other is to compile it into machine code through LLVM.
+It can be run in two ways, one is to interprete and execute bytecode, and the other is to be compiled into machine code through LLVM.
 Its goal is to be faster than JS/TS.

 Cobra references a lot of [hermes](https://github.com/facebook/hermes)